The Stricken Rock (Exodus 17:1-7)

 So we read in verse 2: “So they quarreled with Moses and said, ‘Give us water to drink.'”
 Notice that this word keeps coming up in these seven verses.
 Moses says at the end of verse 2, “Why do you quarrel with me?”
 In verse 7 we read that Moses renamed the place Massah and Meribah, which means testing and quarreling.

 Here’s where we need to understand what’s taking place below the surface.
-What does this word quarrel mean?
+What is the definition of the word "quarrel"?
 It means much more than what your kids do when they’re overtired.
 It’s more than a spat.
 The word quarrel here is a legal term describing the launch of a lawsuit.
 The prophet Micah used the term to describe the lawsuit God brought against Israel for breaking his covenant.

 The people of Israel were effectively taking legal action against Moses.
 The charge was negligence.
 They say in verse 3, “Why did you bring us up out of Egypt to make us and our children and livestock die of thirst?”
 And the penalty, presumably, is that after he is found guilty, Moses will be sentenced to death.
 That’s what Moses says in verse 4.
 “Then Moses cried out to the LORD, ‘What am I to do with these people?
 They are almost ready to stone me.'”
 They are all going to die in the desert; Moses may as well be the first to go as the one who has brought them there.
 This is no case of grumbling; this is a trail on a capital offense.